FeeSimple/eos-tracker-mysql/README.md

 https://github.com/EOSEssentials/EOSTracker-API

-XFS Tracker API is a PHP Backend based on Symfony3 that connects to a MongoDB database.
+EOS Tracker API is a PHP Backend based on Symfony3 that connects to a MySQL database.

 First, install the below dependencies: